-This is because floating furniture such as vanities and toilets connected only to the wall create vacant space between the unit and floor, making a bathroom feel instantly bigger and uncluttered.
+This is because floating furniture, such as vanities and toilets connected only to the wall, creates vacant space between the unit and floor, making a bathroom feel instantly bigger and uncluttered.
 The added benefit is how easy cleaning up will be!

 Our designers pick: Pair your floating vanity with a fully formed solid-surface benchtop that is not only clean and streamlined but can also make for an eye-catching design detail in a small space.

 This is our last piece of advice for you.
 We recommend that, if possible, you engage the services of an Interior Designer to make your bathroom floor plan come to life!
-Creating the perfect bathroom floor plan requires expert knowledge and experience in bathroom design – something only someone who’s done this before can provide.
+Creating the perfect bathroom floor plan requires expert knowledge and experience in bathroom design, which only someone who’s done before can provide.